softlion/XamSvg-Samples/README.md

 # Quick start for Xamarin Forms

-1. Declare XamSvg extension to Xamarin Forms

-Add `SvgImageRenderer.InitializeForms();` before `global::Xamarin.Forms.Forms.Init` on each platform.
-SvgImageRenderer is a class in namespace `XamSvg.XamForms.Uw` for windows, `XamSvg.XamForms.Ios` for iOS, and `XamSvg.XamForms.Droid` for Android.
-If you use Resharper those will be added automagically.

-2. Tell XamSvg where to search for svg files
+1. Tell XamSvg where to search for svg files

 Svg files will be stored as embedded resources.
 To access an embedded resource the code needs the full assembly path of this resource.
 To make this process easier, you tell XamSvg in which assembly to search for the resources and you don't specify the full path of the svg file in the Svg control.